 Mr. Thompson currently serves as Executive Vice President, Worldwide Field Operations.
 Mr. Thompson joined Adobe in January 2007 as Senior Vice President, Worldwide Field Operations.
 In January 2013, he was promoted to Executive Vice President, Worldwide Field Operations.
 Prior to joining Adobe, Mr. Thompson served as Senior Vice President of Worldwide Sales at Borland Software Corporation, a software delivery optimization solutions provider, from October 2003 to December 2006.
 Prior to joining Borland, Mr. Thompson was Vice President of Worldwide Sales and Field Operations for Marimba, Inc., a provider of products and services for software change and configuration management, from February 2001 to January 2003.
 From July 2000 to January 2001, Mr. Thompson was Vice President of Worldwide Sales for Calico Commerce, Inc., a provider of eBusiness applications.
 Prior to joining Calico, Mr. Thompson spent six years at Cadence Design Systems, Inc., a provider of electronic design technologies.
 While at Cadence, from January 1998 to June 2000, Mr. Thompson served as Senior Vice President, Worldwide Sales and Field Operations and from April 1994 to January 1998 as Vice President, Worldwide Professional Services.
+Mr. Thompson is a board member of NCR Corporation.

-Mr. Dillon joined Adobe in August 2012 and currently serves as Executive Vice President, General Counsel and Corporate Secretary.
+Mr. Dillon joined Adobe in August 2012 as Senior Vice President, General Counsel and Corporate Secretary.
 Prior to joining Adobe, Mr. Dillon served as General Counsel and Corporate Secretary of Silver Spring Networks, a networking solutions provider, from November 2010 to August 2012.
 Before joining Silver Spring Networks, Mr. Dillon served in various capacities at Sun Microsystems, a diversified computer networking company, prior to its acquisition by Oracle Corporation.
 While at Sun Microsystems, from April 2006 to January 2010, Mr. Dillon served as Executive Vice President, General Counsel and Secretary, from April 2004 to April 2006, as Senior Vice President, General Counsel and Corporate Secretary, and from July 2002 to March 2004 as Vice President, Products Law Group.
-From October 1999 until June 2002, Mr. Dillon served as Vice President, General Counsel and Corporate Secretary of ONI Systems Corp., an optical networking company.
+From October 1999 until June 2002, Mr. Dillon served as Vice President, General Counsel and Corporate Secretary of ONI Systems Corp, an optical networking company.
+Mr. Dillon is a board member of the Adventure Cycling Association, Business Software Alliance, and the Adobe Foundation.

 Mr. Lamkin currently serves as Executive Vice President and General Manager, Digital Media.
 He rejoined Adobe in February 2013 as Senior Vice President, Technology and Corporate Development.
 From June 2011 to May 2012, Mr. Lamkin served as President and Chief Executive Officer of Clover, a mobile payments platform.
 Prior to Clover, Mr. Lamkin co-founded and served as the Chief Executive Officer of Bagcheck, a sharing and discovery platform, from June 2010 to May 2011.
 From April 2009 to June 2010, Mr. Lamkin served as Senior Vice President of Consumer Products and Applications at Yahoo!, a global technology company providing online search, content and communication tools.
-From May 2008 to April 2009 Mr. Lamkin served as Executive in Residence at Sutter Hill Ventures.
+From May 2008 to April 2009, Mr. Lamkin served as Executive in Residence at Sutter Hill Ventures.
 Mr. Lamkin previously was with Adobe from 1992 to 2006 and held various senior management positions including Senior Vice President, Creative Solutions Business Unit.

 Ms. Lewnes joined Adobe in November 2006 and currently serves as Executive Vice President and Chief Marketing Officer.
 Prior to joining Adobe, Ms. Lewnes spent 20 years at Intel Corporation, where she was Vice President of Sales and Marketing.
-Ms. Lewnes has been elected to the board of directors of Mattel, Inc., effective February 1, 2015.
+Ms. Lewnes is a board member of Mattel, The Ad Council, and the Adobe Foundation.